pandas-dev/pandas/doc/source/io.rst

   - ``error_bad_lines``: if False then any lines causing an error will be skipped :ref:`bad lines <io.bad_lines>`
   - ``usecols``: a subset of columns to return, results in much faster parsing time and lower memory usage.
+  - ``mangle_dup_columns``: boolean, default True, then duplicate columns will be specified as 'X.0'...'X.N', rather than 'X'...'X'
+  - ``multi_index_columns_compat``: boolean, default False, leave a list of tuples on columns as is (default is to convert to a Multi Index on the columns)

 .. ipython:: python
    :suppress: